| Appraisers and Assessors of Real

 of experience for aspiring assessors is through a

+revaluation firm.
 For both appraisers and assessors, continuing education

 is necessary to maintaining a license or certification.
 The